 Currently, the 46.6 km Western High Speed Diameter is the largest infrastructure project in St. Petersburg, Russia.
 The highway will create a quick connection between the northern and southern parts of the city and the Vasilievsky Island and improve traffic conditions.
 At the centre of the project is the 620 m long bridge across the Korabelny channel.
 Doka is the supplier of an efficient and easily adaptable formwork solution for constructing both pylons and main piers.

 The centre section of the Western High Speed Diameter (WHSD) measures 11.5 km and is the most difficult section of the infrastructure initiative: 7 km of it run across the Gulf of Finland.
 The topography requires construction of a flyover, a tunnel and three bridges.
 The cable-stayed bridge across the Korabelny Channel measures a total of 620 m with a 320 m span between the pylons.
 These are inclined at 12 degrees from the vertical and are 125 m high overall; the concrete structure measures 99 m and is topped by a steel structure.
 The bridge superstructure is implemented as a steel structure.
-For constructing the pylons and the main piers, the Joint Venture ICA Astaldi – IC Ictas – WHSD realizing the project relies on Doka’s expertise.
+For constructing the pylons and the main piers, ICA Astaldi – IC Ictas – WHSD realizing the project relies on Doka’s expertise.

 Telescoping instead of rebuilding